Across The Curriculum

 Financial planning – PHSCE unit to teach money sense

-Tolerance for other people and their religions – RE – mentioned in work on Sikhs and Christianity.
-Everyone has the right to their own beliefs.
+Tolerance for other people and their religions – RE – mentioned in work on a variety of Religions with a focus on Christianity.
+Everyone has the right to their own beliefs and to value and understand differences/diversity.

-Democracy: Talking tins to give everyone a say; One vote each for electing class Counsellor; class vote each half term for Pupil Choice certificate (with reasons); class charter for behaviour; safety measures
+Democracy: Talking turns to give everyone a say; One vote each for electing class Counsellor; class charter for equality and individual rights

-Rule of Law: class charter, class/school rules High 5 – have to follow them.
+Rule of Law: Gem values – have to show them.
 Reminder of consequences of breaking law in world outside of school;

 In our Highwayman Topic, we look at criminality, law and in SMSC the criminal age of responsibility.

-Current Political Events, such as Political Elections, WW1 Centenary etc. are all discussed linked with class work and assemblies.
+Current events, such as Political Elections, Queen Elizabeth’s Jubilee etc. are all discussed linked with class work and assemblies.

-Assemblies support the promotion of British values through the Rights Respecting Agenda, SEAL and discussions about right and wrong.
-Children are able to learn about democracy through voting for School Councillors, Class Choice Pupil of the Week etc. They are also encouraged to have a voice.
+Assemblies support the promotion of British values.
+Children are able to learn about democracy through voting for School Councilors, Class Choice Pupil of the Week, Articles from the Rights Respecting Agenda, GEMS, House Teams etc. They are also encouraged to have a voice.

 - To believe in yourself and have aspirations.